clarkgrubb/home/README.rst

                                ``All Programs`` section of the Start Menu; put a shortcut in ``Start Menu\Programs\Startup``
                                to launch an application at login.
-Templates           win/linux  If you create a template in Word it will be stored here.
-Videos              win/linux  Stream video and keep this empty.
 ==================  =========  ==================================================================================

 **personal home subdirectories:**